cbg-ethz/V-pipe/literature.md

 ## Use of V-pipe

+Publications from our group members or collaborators in which V-pipe has been used to analyse NGS viral data.

 {% include literature-use.html %}

 ---

 ## Components of V-pipe developed at CBG-ETHZ

+Specific components developed at the [Computational Biology Group of ETH Zürich](https://bsse.ethz.ch/cbg) and available within of V-pipe.

 {% include literature-components.html %}

 ---

 ## V-pipe vs competitors

+Benchmark comparing the performance of V-pipe against other similar workflows.

 {% include literature-benchmarks.html %}